 - Legacy of Kain: Raziel allows himself to be absorbed into the Reaver rather than be the Elder God's captive for the rest of eternity.
 He's a prisoner either way, but one of his prisons can do more good than the other.

-- In Metal Gear Solid 4, Snake tries to stop Liquid from taking over the system.
+- In Metal Gear Solid 4: Guns of the Patriots, Snake tries to stop Liquid from taking over the system.
 He would have total control over pretty much the whole world.
 Given how much of a nut he's proven himself to be, the protagonists feel that at least The Patriots give the world more stability than Liquid would.

 - In the second Baldur's Gate game, the player at one point must ally with either the local guild of ruthless thieves and murderers, or the invading unholy vampires.
 Every good character, even the paladin Keldorn, is grudgingly willing to ally themselves with the thieves, but many leave the party if the player goes for the vampires instead.
 Though it is possible to go with either, the former is clearly regarded as this trope in the game.